phoenixframework/phoenix/C_routing.md

 #####The `:browser` and `:api` Pipelines

 Phoenix defines two other pipelines by default, `:browser` and `:api`.
-The router will invoked these after it matches a route, assuming we have called `pipe_through/1` with them in the enclosing scope.
+The router will invoke these after it matches a route, assuming we have called `pipe_through/1` with them in the enclosing scope.

 As their names suggest, the `:browser` pipeline prepares for routes which render HTML for a browser.
 The `:api` pipeline prepares for routes which produce data for an api.